Mark Minkov

-He composed the scores for more than a hundred cinema and television films, including Investigation Held by ZnaToKi (1985), We Are from Jazz (1983), Neznayka with Our Court (1983) and the In port animated film.
+He composed the scores for more than a hundred cinema and television films, including Investigation Held by ZnaToKi (1985), We Are from Jazz (1983) and Neznayka with Our Court (1983).

-His awards included an Honoured Cultural Worker of Russia Federation, Laureate Awards of the All-Union and International composer contests.

-He was the President of the Russian Cinematic Composers Guild, an acting member of the Russian Cinematic Academy Nika Award, a member of the Composers Union (1970), and a member of the Cinematographers Union (1981).
+On May 29, 2012 Mark Minkov died at the age of 68.
+He was buried at Vostryakovsky cemetery.

 Early life and career

 Minkov was born in Moscow, USSR.
 He attended the Merzlyakovki Conservatory School where he studied composition under Nikolay Sidelnikov.
 He then studied under Aram Khachaturian at the Moscow Conservatory in 1964.